top of page

 best robotic pool cleaner for leaves

-Highlight: Powerful, dual scrubbing brushes forcefully attack tough dirt and debris to leave your pool floor, walls and waterline exceptionally clean in just 3 hours.
+Highlight: Double the power with dual brushes that leave pool walls and floor amazingly clean in under 3 hours.

 PROS: